will/crystal-pg/README.md

 - geo types: point, box, path, lseg, polygon, circle, line
 - array types: int8, int4, int2, float8, float4, bool, text

-1: A note on numeric: In postgres this type has arbitrary percision.
+1: A note on numeric: In Postgres this type has arbitrary precision.
 In this
-    driver, it is represented as a `PG::Numeric` which retians all precision, but if you need to do any math on it, you will probably need to cast it to a float first.
-If you need true abitrary percision, you can optionally require `pg_ext/big_rational` which adds `#to_big_r`, but requires that you have LibGMP installed.
+    driver, it is represented as a `PG::Numeric` which retains all precision, but if you need to do any math on it, you will probably need to cast it to a float first.
+If you need true arbitrary precision, you can optionally require `pg_ext/big_rational` which adds `#to_big_r`, but requires that you have LibGMP installed.